ocupop/mapbox-locate/src/_sessions/national-geographic-and-the-geographer-of-the-united-states.md

 summary: >-
-  CEO of National Geographic, Gary Knell,  and the Geographer of the United States, Lee Schwartz, talk cartography, sustainability of the planet, and how software is changing this age old field.
+  CEO of National Geographic, Gary Knell,  and the Geographer of the United States, Lee Schwartz, talk cartography, sustainability of the planet, and how software is changing this age-old field.
 Tesla and Mapbox Board Member Ira Ehrenpreis of DBL Partners will facilitate the conversation.